UdayRishiKumar-w/personal-finance-tracker/frontend/README.md

-# Personal Finance Tracker
+# Personal Finance Tracker — Frontend

-This is a personal finance tracker application built using React, TypeScript, and Vite.
-The app helps you track your income, expenses, savings, and financial goals easily.
+React + Material UI + TypeScript frontend built with Vite.
+Designed to be fast, accessible and PWA-ready.

 ## Features